-Each NEO executive employment agreement provides that the Company may terminate the NEO's employment at any time, without cause, by providing the NEO with notice of termination.
+Each NEO executive employment agreement in respect of Messrs.
+Gregson, Grondin and Cobb provides that the Company may terminate the NEO's employment at any time, without cause, by providing the NEO with notice of termination.
 If the NEO's employment is terminated without cause, or the NEO terminates employment as a result of constructive dismissal, he will be entitled to receive his base salary in effect as of the termination date for two (2) years following the termination date, a pro-rated annual bonus based on the number of days worked prior to the termination date (subject to achievement of the applicable performance criteria), entitlements under any Company incentive plans in accordance with plan terms, the reimbursement of expenses properly incurred in the course of employment up to the termination date, accrued but unpaid vacation pay up to the termination date, the continuation of life, health and dental insurance coverage for two (2) years following the termination date, and any additional payments required by applicable employment standards legislation (collectively, the "Severance Entitlements").
 These entitlements are conditioned on the NEO's execution of a release of claims.
-The estimated incremental value of the Severance Entitlements assuming the termination occurred on December 27, 2015 is \$1,304,103 for Mr. Gregson, \$758,191 for Mr. Grondin and \$640,109 for Mr. Cobb.
+The estimated incremental value of the Severance Entitlements assuming the termination occurred on December 25, 2016 is \$1,476,000 for Mr. Gregson, \$915,000 for Mr. Grondin and \$686,424 for Mr. Cobb.

 In addition to the Severance Entitlements, in the case of termination without cause, or termination by the NEO as a result of constructive dismissal, Messrs.
-Gregson and Grondin are entitled to pro-rata vesting of their outstanding stock options (with an estimated incremental value of \$79.3 million and \$4.1 million, respectively, assuming the termination occurred on December 27, 2015 and based on the closing price of the Subordinate Voting Shares on the TSX on December 24, 2015).
-Mr. Grondin is also entitled to the Severance Entitlements and pro-rata vesting of his outstanding stock options if his employment is not renewed or extended at the completion of the five-year term of his employment agreement (ending on October 31, 2018).
-Pursuant to Mr. Cobb's executive employment agreement, he is entitled to receive a severance payment equal to 18 months of his base salary if his employment is not renewed at the completion of the five-year term of his employment agreement (ending on October 31, 2018).
+Gregson and Grondin are entitled to pro rata vesting of their outstanding options (with an estimated incremental value of \$38.8 million and \$4.3 million, respectively, assuming the termination occurred on December 25, 2016 and based on the closing price of the subordinate voting shares on the TSX on December 23, 2016).
+Mr. Grondin is also entitled to the Severance Entitlements and pro rata vesting of his outstanding options if his employment is not renewed or extended at the completion of the five-year term of his employment agreement (ending on October 31, 2018).
+Pursuant to Mr. Cobb's executive employment agreement, he is entitled to receive a severance payment equal to

+18 months of his base salary if his employment is not renewed at the completion of the five-year term of his employment agreement (ending on October 31, 2018).

 If the NEO's employment is terminated for cause or due to his resignation, death or incapacity, he or his estate, as applicable, will be entitled to accrued but unpaid base salary and vacation pay up to the termination date, the reimbursement of expenses properly incurred in the course of the NEO's employment up to the termination date, the NEO's entitlements under any Company incentive plans in accordance with plan terms, and any additional payments required by applicable employment standards legislation.
 In addition, each of Messrs.
-Gregson and Grondin is entitled to pro-rata vesting of stock options if his employment is terminated due to his death or incapacity.
+Gregson and Grondin is entitled to pro rata vesting of options if his employment is terminated due to his death or incapacity.